plackyhacker/plackyhacker.github.io/binary/all-the-leaks.md

 # All the Leaks

 I am still studying towards OSEE.
 Here's another post exploring some basics: Leaking module base addresses.
+My intention is that this becomes a multi-part series exploring advanced binary exploitation techniques in Windows and bypassing mitigations.

 ## Introduction